Updated: Jul 31

 Can I apply if my company is idea stage, MVP, series A ect?
 Yes.
 The Canada Startup Visa program is open to a wide array of startups.
 Our target startup is earlier stage somewhere between idea and Series A but we are open to talking to anyone.

 How many companies are accepted into the Zen Launchpad & Spring Activator Product and Technology Accelerator Program?
 The program has space for up to 30 companies per year.
-We receive roughly 1,000 applications for every company we accept.
+We receive a large volume of applications so please do your best to make your application clear and compelling.
 The key to rising above the crowd is to provide clear evidence of your teams ability to build a company.
 Linkedin profiles and evidence of previous success with early stage companies will move you to the top of the list.

 How do I maximize my chances of getting past the initial screening?
 Make sure you provide as much detail as you can about your business.
 If you are at the idea stage provide as much background info as you can on yourself and why you are qualified to build the business you are proposing.

 Can I apply and register a subsidiary company in Canada as part of the ISV Program?
 No—as part of the Startup Visa requirements, your business will need to be incorporated in Canada with its head office in Canada, and not as a subsidiary.

 How do I get the Startup Visa?
 The application process for the Startup Visa program is very simple and will take at most a few weeks.

 Step 1: Assess your eligibility and interest by reading this FAQ

 Step 2: Apply

 Step 3: Attend an initial screening and complete the due diligence process

 Step 4: Once approved, you will receive a letter of support from Spring Activator